eledelaf/Project-Master-Final-/README.md

       - Lets try newspaper3k, it seems like is working better.

    7. Classification model: (TO DO)
    - First I am going to do a pre-filter with some more key words to have a group of possible articles that are more likely to be protest related.
-(DONE) classification.py
+(DONE) classification.py.
    - Manually create a sample of articles that are positive or negative, approx 800, where 500 are candidates and 300 non candidates.
 I created manual-classification that gets a sample set of urls from the Texts db and puts them in a new collection (sample_texts), to manually classify those. (manual-clasification)
-   - Train a TF–IDF + logistic regression (or linear SVM) classifier.
+   - the first classification wasnt great, so i deacided to take out all of the articles that were under the sports, lifestyle, games... sections, so i rewrited classification.py.